-- Microloans are available for up to $50,000 with a fixed six-year repayment term.
+- Microloans are available for up to $50,000.
 They can only be used for specific expenditures, such as buying inventory or to provide working capital.

 - 504 loans are intended to buy fixed assets, such as purchasing equipment, fixing up a building, or buying land.

 - 7(a) loans are the most common SBA loans.
 You can borrow as much as $5 million and can choose from other fixed rate or variable rate loans.